 - Now, positon the pit so that the broad end is submerged in the water.
 Press three toothpicks into the pit so that it is suspended in place.

-- Set the war on a windowsill so it receives plenty of natural light without being in direct sunlight.
+- Set the jar on a windowsill so it receives plenty of natural light.

 - Change the water often.
 You should begin seeing sprouts and a root forming within two to six weeks.